amanvashishtgould/Comparison-of-ML-classifiers-for-customer-subscription/README.md

 **Modeling: Baseline Dummy and Initial Classification Models**

 Before we build our first model, we establish a baseline using a DummyClassifer that our models should aim to beat.
-Then initial classification models are run using default parameters with Logistic Regression, K Nearest Neighbor (KNN), Decision Trees, and Support Vector Machines (SVM) classifier.
+Then initial classification models are run using default parameters with Logistic Regression, K Nearest Neighbor (KNN), Decision Trees, and Support Vector Machines (SVM) classifiers.
 The time to fit these models (in seconds), training accuracy and test accuracy of these are summarized below.
 Additionally, it was reasoned that F-1 score is a better score as it maximizes both recall and precision, as it would be preferable to minimize both false negatives (where an actual subscriber is predicted as non-subscribed--this scenario can lead to loss of potential important clients/subscribers) and false positives (where an actual non-subscriber is predicted as subscribed--this scenario can lead to a waste of time and resources).
 These F-1 scores are also shown below in parenthesis.

 *Dummy Classifier:*